Mike Moustakas Player Props: Rockies vs. Red Sox

 Mike Moustakas At The Plate

-- Moustakas is hitting .250 with six doubles, three home runs and 14 walks.
+- Moustakas is batting .250 with six doubles, three home runs and 14 walks.

-- Moustakas has driven home a run in 12 games this year (30.8%), including more than one RBI in 10.3% of his games.
+- Moustakas has picked up a hit in 47.5% of his 40 games this year, with more than one hit in 12.5% of them.

+- He has hit a long ball in 7.5% of his games this season, and 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.